maheshrajpurohit18/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+Step 1. start program

-Step 1. import the standard liabraries.
+Step 2. import the standard liabraries.

-Step 2. upload the dataset and check for any null or duplicated values using.isnull() and .duplicated() function respectively
+Step 3. upload the dataset and check for any null or duplicated values using.isnull() and .duplicated() function respectively

-Step 3. import LabelEncoder and encode the dataset
+Step 4. import LabelEncoder and encode the dataset

-Step 4.
+Step 5.
 Import LogisticRegression from sklearn and aplly the model on the dataset

-Step 5.
+Step 6.
 Predict the values of array.

-Step 6.
+Step 7.
 Calculate the accuracy, confusion and classification report by imporving the required modules from sklearn.

-Step 7.
+Step 8.
 Apply new unknown values.

+Step 9. stop program

 ## Program:
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.